slevithan/oniguruma-parser/src/optimizer/README.md

 ## How performance optimizations work

-Although the optimizer's primary purpose is minification, some optimizations can improve search-time performance by:
+Although the optimizer's primary purpose is minification, some optimizations can improve search performance by:

 - Reducing backtracking.
   - Ex: Reducing use of alternation or adjusting quantifiers in ways that don't change what the regex matches.